© Crown copyright 2019

-1.4 What rights do I have in relation to a Customs decision?
+1.3 What rights do I have in relation to a customs decision?

-1.5 What do I do if I disagree with a Customs decision?
+1.4 What do I do if I disagree with a customs decision?

-If you don’t agree with any decision issued to you there are 2 options available.
-Within 30 days of the date of the decision you can either:
+If you do not agree with the decision issued to you, there are 2 options available:

-If you opt to have your case reviewed you will still be able to appeal to the Tribunal if you disagree with the outcome.
+If you choose to have your case reviewed you will still be able to appeal to the Tribunal if you disagree with the outcome.

-Further information relating to reviews and appeals is contained in leaflet HMRC1 HM Revenue and Customs decisions - ‘what to do if you disagree’ which can be obtained from our website, or by Telephone: 0300 200 3700.
+Find out more information relating to reviews and appeals in leaflet HMRC1: HM Revenue and Customs decisions - ‘what to do if you disagree’.

 2. Relief conditions